Nasal Issues & Nosebleed

 Can I bring a family member with me?

 Yes, you can bring a close relative.
-They can stay with you in India and assist during treatment and recovery.
+They can stay with you and assist during treatment and recovery.

 Will I need a medical visa for treatment?